joshuadavidthomas/django-github-app/README.md

 - [psf/clabot](https://github.com/psf/clabot)

-> [!NOTE] Using django-github-app in production?
+> [!NOTE]
-> Are you using django-github-app in a production application?
+> Are you using this project in a production application?
 Open a PR to add it to this list!

 ## Requirements